librarianrafia/cv/index.md

 - Created Copyright guide for in class instruction
 - Worked closely with Information Resources librarians to develop and assess the collection.
 Worked closely with IR counterpart to add video games (which we did not previously collect) and expand the library’s collection of Graphic Novels to the library collection in order to support research being done by students in the English Department.
 - Created guides to support this research: Graphic Novels Subject Guide & Video Games Subject Guide

+**Grant support**

+`2013` Co-applicant with Reece, D. the  UT Arlington Libraries application for the Muslim Journeys grant.
+- We were <a href="http://www.neh.gov/files/press-release/mj-bookshelf-winners.pdf">one of 842 libraries and state humanities councils awarded the Muslim Journeys Bookshelf grant from the NEH.</a>
+- Supported the grant by helping with displays, creating a web page to highlight the materials.

+- On Committee for creating the <a href="http://library.uta.edu/mavvets/">MavVets project</a>
+    - Worked on white paper for original internal grant.

 <!---
 EXTRA UT ARLINGTON